Package Leaflet: Information for the User

 |

-Dispose of all materials: Once the injection is complete, dispose of the needles and empty vials immediately in the container for sharp objects.
-Any unused portion of the solution must be disposed of safely.
+Dispose of all materials: once the injection is complete, immediately discard all needles and empty vials in the container for sharp objects.
+Any unused portion of the solution must be discarded.

 If you use more Pergoveris than you should

-The effects of an overdose of Pergoveris are unknown; however, it is expected that OHSS will occur.
-However, this will only occur if hCG is administered (see section 2, in “Ovarian Hyperstimulation Syndrome (OHSS”).
+The effects of an overdose of Pergoveris are unknown; however, it can be expected that OHSS may occur.
+However, this will only happen if hCG is administered (see section 2, in "Ovarian Hyperstimulation Syndrome (OHSS)").

 If you forget to use Pergoveris

-Do not use a double dose to compensate for the missed doses.
+Do not use a double dose to make up for forgotten doses.
 Contact your doctor.

 More serious side effects